xiaoninh/Urban-Data-Science/HW11_xh1163/readme.md

-## 1. Assignment 1 -  Work on time seires from the skeleton notebook (worked alone).
+## 1. Assignment 1 -  Work on time seires from the skeleton notebook.

+  - Worked task 3 with Tiancheng Yin, other parts worked alone.